EmailVerify/email-verify/README.md

-  sender : email, sender address, defaults to name@example.org timeout : integer, socket timeout defaults to 0 which is no timeout fdqn : domain, used as part of the HELO, defaults to mail.example.org }
+  sender : email, sender address, defaults to name@example.org timeout : integer, socket timeout defaults to 0 which is no timeout fdqn : domain, used as part of the HELO, defaults to mail.example.org
+  dns: ip address, or array of ip addresses (as strings), used to set the servers of the dns check }
 ```